openscanhub/openscanhub/docs/development.md

 ### Test Coverage and os.fork()

 The Code coverage testing module for Python does not work well with programs that use `os.fork()`.
 This prevents certain parts of OSH worker code from being included in the test coverage data.
-To work around this limitation, one can enable the `RUN_TASKS_IN_FOREGROUND` option in `covscand.conf` to execute tasks directly in the main OSH worker process.
+To work around this limitation, one can enable the `RUN_TASKS_IN_FOREGROUND` option in `worker.conf` to execute tasks directly in the main OSH worker process.
 An unwanted side effect of this option is that `VersionDiffBuild` and `ErrataDiffBuild` tasks always fail because they cannot create any subtask while the main task is running in foreground (thus blocking the main OSH worker process).

 ## Running unit tests